noveva/video-scroll/README.md

 Video-scroll experiment
 ============
+And here comes the link to a [live demo](http://plugin.nataliasoloveva.com "Bouncing ball madness") Because a live demo is worth more than a thousand lines of explanation.

 # Overview
 This project was supposed to be a jQuery plugin allowing to control video playback by scroll.
 Thus, no jQuery link in the head tag - no fun with scrolling video playback.